 Are you planning your road trip through northern California?
 Yosemite is a must!
 Next stop?
 Lake Tahoe!
-The drive from Yosemite National Park Big Oak Flat Entrance to Lake Tahoe South offers stunning vistas over mountains.
+The drive from Yosemite National Park to Lake Tahoe South offers stunning views over beautiful mountains and astonishing lakes.
 There are several drives to get to Lake Tahoe from Yosemite.
 I decided to try the one below, and I was not disappointed.
-The landscape was stunning!
+The landscape was breathtaking!

 Landscape completely changes once you get into the Eldorado National Forest.
 There, there are so many scenic viewpoints where you can stop and admire beautiful landscapes.
 On the map, I highlighted all the ones I liked the most.
 The first one is Paddler Hill Overlook, which is located at the summit of Peddle Hill, along Carson Pass.
 From this point, it is possible to see the Lower Bear River Reservoir.
 Stunning!